influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```
 kapacitor replay-live batch (-no-wait) ( -past <TIME_WINDOW> | -start <START_TIME> -stop <STOP_TIME> ) (-real-clock) (-rec-time) (-replay-id <REPLAY_ID>) -task <TASK_ID>
 ```

+This command requires either a time value for a window of past data from `now`, defined by the argument `-past` or a past interval defined by the arguments `-start` and `-stop`.
+A `-replay-id` is optional and will be generated if not provided.
+The `-task` argument with its `TASK_ID` is also required.
+The optional boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
+The optional boolean argument `-real-clock` will toggle replaying the data according to the intervals between the timestamps contained within.
+The optional boolean argument `-rec-time` will toggle using the actual recorded times instead of present times.
+Use of present times is the default behavior.

 **Example 18 &ndash; Replay live batch**